yistLin/prove-it/_posts/2019-09-20-Prove-that-Abraham-is-a-type-of-the-Father.md

 Gen 22:16
 :And said, By Myself I have sworn, declares Jehovah: Because you have done this thing and have not withheld your son, **your only son**,

-Genesis 24 two chapters after Genesis where Isaac is sacrificed there is the story of Isaac getting married.
-In this story

-Gold signifies the Father.
-When the servant meets Rebekah he puts on the gold ring on her nose.
-This signifies the divine nature of God and it is an actual fragrance that we can smell